 Even though nicotine replacement patches have side effects and some risks, for many people, the benefits far outweigh the risks.
 Dozens of clinical trials proved the efficacy of the nicotine patch, with success rates of nearly double that of placebo.

 Nicotine patches may have additional uses for purposes other than quitting smoking, as well.
 Researchers are studying the possibility that nicotine patches may treat early dementia and relieve post-surgical pain.
-Nicotine patches may also help with symptoms related to ulcerative colitis; however, nicotine in any form can actually make symptoms related to Crohn’s disease much worse, and the similarities between these two conditions mean that you should not attempt to self-medicate.
+Nicotine patches may also help with symptoms related to ulcerative colitis; however, nicotine in any form, even in vape juices and e-liquids, can actually make symptoms related to Crohn’s disease much worse, and the similarities between these two conditions mean that you should not attempt to self-medicate.
 Always seek a doctor’s advice if you are using transdermal nicotine patches for any purpose, but particularly when doing so off-label to treat other conditions.

 Studies are also being done to see if nicotine will help with mental conditions such as depression, anxiety, and attention deficit hyperactive disorder (ADHD), as well as Alzheimer’s and Tourette’s syndrome.
 Nicotine appears to boost concentration, whether you receive nicotine in the form of the transdermal patch or through smoking.
 The risks from nicotine, particularly related to increased cancer odds, mean that nicotine patches should not be considered benign or harmless, but that researchers may someday find safe ways to use them.

 Transdermal nicotine replacement therapy can be a very effective way to help you quit smoking once and for all.
 However, the patches need to be treated with caution and kept out of the reach of children.
 Also, you should use it if you are continuing to smoke.

 Best Nicotine Patches Reviews and Ranks for 2016